 6. Theme.
 There are thousands of website themes out there.
 A theme is basically a website template that you can customize so that it fits your brand.
 It’s a simple solution for when you need a website quickly, and if you are unfamiliar with coding.

 Before purchasing a theme you need to figure out what you need your website to do.
 Do you need a shop?
 Is your website more of a blog or are you trying to promote your services/products?
-Do you want more of a clean layout with lots of white space, or a single scrolling page layout?
+Do you want more of a clean layout with lots of white space or a single scrolling page layout?
 Some fun homework would be to go to the websites that you know that you love and write down all the things you love about them and find reoccurring elements.

 Now go and search for themes and play around with the live demos that are available so that you can see the different options are, what different page layouts look like, see what some of the elements are, or how you can easily customize different items throughout the theme.
-A few of my favorite places to find themes include: Creative Market, Restored 316, Angie Creates, Pretty Darn Cute and BluChic.
-Your theme should come with some basic tutorials on how to customize your theme and use the features that they offer within that particular theme.
+A few of my favorite places to find themes include: Creative Market, Restored 316, Angie Creates, Pretty Darn Cute, and BluChic.
+Your theme should come with some basic tutorials on how to customize your theme and use the features that they offer with that particular theme.

 Now that you have the basics done and out of the way it’s time to start doing some planning before you start plugging away.
 It’s time to gather some content and images for the different pages that you will be including in your website.
 Here are a few things to add to each of the pages listed below.